rahulhaque/cruise/README.md

 ## VsCode Integration

 There's high chance after running a project, you may want to use VsCode's remote desktop to code inside the docker container (use it as a dev container).
 To do this, just open VsCode, open all commands and look for `Dev Containers: Attach to running container`.
-After VsCode done installing its server, open all commands and look for `Dev Containers: Open Attached Container Configuration File...` and paste the following.
+After VsCode done installing its server, open all commands and look for `Dev Containers: Open Container Configuration File...` and paste the following.

 ```json
 {